-IEEFA, in partnership with the Diné Innovative Network of Economies in Hózhó (DinéHózhó L3C), has proposed a transition initiative that includes:
+IEEFA, in partnership with Diné Innovative Network of Economies in Hózhó (DinéHózhó LEC) has proposed the following transition initiative:

-- Adoption of a framework that offers a clear structure for long-term growth based on local entrepreneurial, labor and organizational assets and that addresses the immediate needs of existing businesses that will lose customers and revenue from the plant and mine, and new large-scale projects in renewable energy and infrastructure. - Guarantees of new jobs for 643 workers who will be laid off from the plant and mine and for others employed by supporting businesses. - Fiscal support totaling \$55 million in annual replacement revenues for the Navajo Nation and Hopi Tribes for at least five years. - Professional administration of a transition initiative with an annual budget of \$3.5 million overseen by a board that includes members of tribal governments, Arizona business leaders, federal government representatives, and employee leaders.
+- Adoption of a framework for long-term growth based on local entrepreneurial, labor and organizational assets and that addresses the immediate needs of existing businesses that will lose customers and revenue from the plant and mine and new large-scale projects in renewable energy and infrastructure. - Guarantees of new jobs for the more than 600 workers who will be laid off from the plant and mine and for others working for supporting businesses who will lose their jobs. - Fiscal support totaling \$55 million in annual replacement revenues for the Navajo Nation and Hopi Tribes for at least five years. - Professional administration of a transition initiative with an annual budget of \$3.5 million overseen by a board that includes members of tribal governments, Arizona business leaders, federal government representatives, and employee leaders.